gvwilson/thirdbit/src/fiction/iffy/index.md

 she let go of the railing and dropped into the ship just as another wave crashed down.

-A single light strip flickered over her head as she straightened up in water that reached to her knees.
+A single light strip flickered overhead as she straightened up in water that reached to her knees.
 The ship's hold stank of metal and coal and old jellyfish.
 Iffy undogged the locker door with fumbling frozen fingers